bhanmrinal/fPI-Parkison-Analyser-using-Acoustic-Sound-Features/README.md

 This project is deployed as a full-stack web application, enabling global access to the Parkinson's disease detection system.
 The application leverages the following technologies:

-``Frontend``: React.js for building dynamic and interactive user interfaces.
+``Frontend``: Flask for building dynamic and interactive user interfaces.

 ``Backend``: Django with Django REST framework (DRF) for rapid development of APIs and web applications.
 DRF provides a robust foundation for building RESTful APIs.